ckormanyos/win_text_simple/README.md

 message and handler have been added for handling the interaction with `std::chrono`.

+The window features its own specialized icon which has been created with the standard icon editor and loaded at application start.

-A C++ `std::thread` object is used for synchronization and properly shutting down and de-registering the window.
+An object of type C++ `std::thread` object is used for synchronization and properly shutting down and de-registering the window.

 ## Continuous Integration

 Continuous integration runs in GitHub Actions using the `windows-latest` image.
-The Ci jobs build the _x64_, _Release_ version of the application and check for the existence of the executable.
+The CI job builds the _x64_, _Release_ version of the application and checks for the existence of the executable.
-VS-versions 15, 16, 17 and latest are used.

 ## References